Online Sport Management Courses

-The sport management courses we offer help prepare you for a variety of roles within sport management, player personnel and team management, event management, sport marketing, and beyond.
-The online master's in sport management* at the University of Kansas brings our unique sports history to the online curriculum, helping our students make connections directly in the area of the sports industry they intend to work in.
+The online master’s in sport management* at the University of Kansas brings our unique sports history to the online curriculum, helping our students make connections directly in the area of the sports industry they intend to work in.
+The sport management classes offered by KU help prepare you for a variety of roles within the professional world of sports, from player personnel and team management, to event management, sport marketing, and beyond.

 In as few as two years, students can complete the 36 credits they need to earn their master’s degree as they work to complete a portfolio that aligns with the competencies of the North American Society for Sport Management (NASSM).